 - Satellite Love Interest: The two male grooms are barely noticeable throughout the film and are more plot vehicles than characters.
 At no point do they issue a strong word to their future wives to stop acting like maniacs.
 Fletcher does call Emma out on her behavior at one point, and gets dumped for his trouble.

 - Third Act Stupidity: Stupidity and Selfishness.
 Worse, this could all have been avoided if they'd agreed at the beginning of the movie to have a double wedding.
 Makes sense as they have lots of friends in common, but it is also fair to say any bride wants to be in the center.
 There's a scene where Liv remembers she switched the tape, and gives the real one back.
 She sends her assistant to deliver the real one... who hides it instead, saying "you'll thank me later."
 Well, no, she won't.
-He didn't know it was the real tape, he thought it would be a harmful one.
+He didn't know it was the real tape; he thought it would be a harmful one.

-- What the Hell, Hero?: Fletcher gives this to his fiance. it doesn't end well for him.
+- What the Hell, Hero?: Fletcher gives this to his fiancée.
+It doesn't end well for him.
 Or quite the opposite depending of your views.